UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 If you want to go above and beyond, try setting floating point ranges on the two parameters `v` and `d`.

-You can test your node by building your package with `colcon build --packages-select onboarding` (and then source the newly built code using `source install/setup.bash`)and running your node with `ros2 run onboarding odom_publisher`.
+You can test your node by building your package with `colcon build --packages-select onboarding --symlink-install` (and then source the newly built code using `source install/setup.bash`) and running your node with `ros2 run onboarding odom_publisher`.
 Try updating the parameters `v` and `d` through the command line (find how in ROS2 Humble documentation) and echoing the `drive` topic to see changes.
 Try running `ros2 topic hz /drive` in a separate terminal to see if your data is being published near the 1KHz requirement.

 The goal is to get you familiar with the conventions for writing ROS2 nodes and how to implement a publisher, which is used A LOT in robotics projects.